hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 ## CCS19 | Learning to Fuzz from Symbolic Execution with Application to Smart Contracts
 * Motivation: The author focuses on improving the efficacy of smart contracts fuzzing.
 * Idea: The author leverages machine learning to obtain the feeds of fuzzy from symbolic execution, which helps fuzzy can achieve more coverage of the smart contract.
 * Design: The author first symbolically executes a smart contract to get some invoking sequences (i.e., transactions or inputs).
-Then they use a neural network to learn the invoking sequences, and fuzzing smart contact with such sequences.
+Then they use a neural network to learn the invoking sequences, and fuzzing smart contract with such sequences.
 * Implement: The author develops the ILF to achieve their ideas.
 They use go-ethereum to replay sequences, and construct a network by themselves.
 * Evaluation: The ILF is evaluated on 18k smart contracts, which outperforms the existing fuzzer in code coverage and speed.